blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 6. Archive solution must not impact the current applications that periodically pull historical data from the production system.

-7. Backups need to be secured offsite in less than two hours.
+7. We need to be able to backup databases both on-premises and in the cloud.
+How will your backup solution support this?

 ### Infographic for common scenarios